-With a digital camera or phone, you might make two hundred photos of your subject.
-When you get back home you’ll upload them to your computer and either forget about them, or spend four hours editing two hundred very similar looking photos.
+With a digital camera or a telephone-camera, you might shoot two hundred photos of a subject.
+When you get back home you might upload them to your computer (but probably not) and either forget about them, or spend four hours editing two hundred very similar looking photos.
 Ten of them will be good; perfectly sharp, in-focus, properly exposed digital files.
 One of them might be interesting.
 None of them will have character.

-Photos were interpretive.
+Photos were limited by technology and therefore heavily interpretive.
 The feeling of the shot was what mattered.
 Film photographers knew not to obsess over sharpness.
 Distortion was a tool used (or not) when dictated by the shooter’s vision.
-Focus was a choice.
-Prime lenses were king.
-Photographers used their feet to get close to the action, and better photos were the result – more intimate; more involved.
+Focus was a choice achieved with manual rotation of a mechanical ring.
+Prime lenses were king and photographers used their feet to get close to the action.
+Better photos were the result – more thoughtful; more involved.

-Luckily for the lame averse among us, film cameras still exist and companies still make film.
+Luckily for those willing to embrace imperfection and limitation, film cameras still exist and companies still make film.
 There are shooters who never stopped shooting film even as they adopted a digital workflow.
 These two methodologies can exist in the same space and time.
-It’s just a matter of taste and whether or not you have it.
+It’s a matter of taste and choice.

-Do you want to take coldly precise images that all look the same, or gorgeous photos with real personality that need no editing?
+When you want to take a photo, do you want to make three hundred coldly precise images that all look perfect, or thirty-six varied photos with organic flaws that need no editing?

 There are small film cameras, large film cameras, film cameras made out of exotic materials like titanium.
 There are film cameras with synthetic ruby shutter release buttons, and film cameras that orbited the Earth.
 There are rare cameras and film cameras that have been on the moon, and film cameras that have dived with Jacques Cousteau.
 There are film cameras that were used by KGB spies, and film cameras that stormed the beaches on D-Day.